 We are not the body, we are eternal individual persons.

-There are two main energies, spiritual and material.
+There are two main energies: spiritual and material.
 The superior spiritual energy is the source of consciousness and is eternal, full of knowledge and bliss.
-The inferior material energy, like bodies and other material objects, has no consciousness and is temporary.
+The inferior material energy, like bodies and other material objects, has no consciousness and is in constant flux.

 There is a Supreme Being, known by many names across many traditions.

 God is unlimited and has unlimited names.
 Krishna is a name of God which means all attractive.
-Krishna is the source of beauty, power, strength, intelligence, fame, and renunciation, opulence that we are all seeking.
+Krishna is the source of beauty, power, strength, intelligence, fame, and renunciation – opulences that we are all seeking.

 The Bhagavad-Gita stresses several features of God (Krishna):